Gretchen Egolf

-Early life and education
+Early years

-Egolf was born and raised in Lancaster, Pennsylvania.
-She is the daughter of artist Paula Egolf and stepfather Gary Egolf.
-Her brother was the writer Tristan Egolf.
-Her younger half-brother is British-American musician Siegfried Faith.
-Egolf earned a Bachelor of Fine Arts from the Juilliard School and also took acting classes at The Actors Center.
+Egolf is a native of Lancaster, Pennsylvania.
+Her parents are Paula and Gary Egolf.
+She graduated from Hempfield High School in 1991 and from Juilliard School in 1995.
+She received the Michel St. Denis Award as an exceptional graduating drama student at Juilliard.
+Writer Tristan Egolf was her brother.
+She began taking classes in acting when she was 10, and she participated in drama in high school and community productions,..

 Career

 Television and film

 Gretchen Egolf is most known for her various television roles, including Journeyman (NBC, 2007), Roswell (WB, 2000), and Law & Order: Special Victims Unit (NBC, 2009–2012), among others, and the TV movies The Two Mr. Kissels (Lifetime 2008) and Gleason (CBS, 2002).

 Her film roles include The Talented Mr. Ripley, The Namesake, and Quiz Show.

 Theatre

 After winning the Michel St. Denis Award for an Exceptional Graduating Drama Student from the Juilliard School, Egolf went on to perform on Broadway in Jackie, An American Life by Gip Hoppe (also in London's West End) and Jean Anouilh’s Ring Round the Moon with Lincoln Center for the Performing Arts on Broadway, directed by Gerald Gutierrez.

 Off-Broadway, Egolf has appeared in Davey Holmes’ More Lies About Jerzy at The Vineyard Theater and a number of new plays with Second Stage Theatre, The Flea Theater (in Polly Draper’s Getting Into Heaven), The Women's Project Theatre, and Dodger Stages (now New World Stages) (in Modern Orthodox, directed by James Lapine).